Skip to main content

 Need to size your solar array for full daily recharging?
 The <a href="/solar/solar-panel-and-battery-sizing-calculator">solar panel and battery sizing calculator</a> matches generation to consumption.

 Modelling the complete charge-discharge cycle reveals whether your system is sustainable or slowly draining your batteries into an early grave.
 If the numbers above show your batteries never fully recharge, you need either more charging capacity (bigger panels, faster charger) or less load — there is no third option.
+For the chemistry-specific limits on how deep you can safely cycle, see our depth of discharge guide.

 Last updated: